OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/vbs-app-evenactions-02.png)

 Now you should be in the *Action Chain Editor*.
 You can see the name of the Action, something like *CameraFilePickerSelectChain*.
-For academical reasons, you'll create an *If* logic action to verify that the userName and photoName components values are different from empty.
+For academical reasons, you'll create an *If* logic action to verify that the userName and photoName components values are different that empty.
 You create before the *if-bind* components to verify those conditions, but you can practice here with *if-logic* action to compare with *if-bind* component.

 Drag and Drop the **if** *logic* action as your first action in the action chain.